onepiecejs/cantas-docker/README.md

 # Docker container of Cantas

-Docker container based on the latest development version of Cantasn.
+Docker container based on the latest development version of Cantas.

 ## Make image

     docker build -t [tag-you-prefer] .

-## Accepted environment variables

-- `AUTH_DEFAULT`: which authentication strategy is preferred to use. local would be the most proper one probably.
+## Environment Variables

+- `AUTH_DEFAULT`: Preferred authentication strategy.
+The best default choice is probably `local`.
-- `DEFAULT_USERNAME`: username of default user account used when local authentication strategy is enabled.
+- `DEFAULT_USERNAME`: The username to use with the local authentication strategy.
+Defaults to `cantas`.
+- `DEFAULT_PASSWORD`: The password to use with the local authentication strategy.
 Defaults to cantas.
-- `DEFAULT_PASSWORD`: password of default user account used when local authentication strategy is enabled.
-Defaults to cantas.
-- `REALM`: realm used for constructing user's email.
-This is useful when Kerberos authentication strategy is enabled.
+- `REALM`: The realm used for constructing the user's email.
+This is useful when the Kerberos authentication strategy is selected.

 ## Dependencies

-Both `redis` and `mongodb` should be running before Cantas container is launched.
+Both `redis` and `mongodb` should be running before the Cantas container is launched.

 ## Run

+You can use the `run` script in this directory to start the Cantas container.
+The script expects the tag for your cantas container as its only argument.

+    ./run <tag>

+Alternately, you can manually execute the docker command as follows:

     docker run --name cantas-devel -p 3000:3000 \
            --link redis:redis --link mongo:mongo --rm \
            --env AUTH_DEFAULT=local cantas:devel

-This runs Cantas container tagged `cantas:devel` by `local` authentication strategy is enabled.
-And anyone is able to login as `cantas:cantas`.
+In both cases, this runs Cantas container tagged `cantas-devel` with the `local` authentication strategy enabled.
+Anyone is able to login as `cantas` with the password `cantas`.

-Open your Web browser, then navigate to `http://127.0.0.1:3000/`.
+Access it in your Web browser at `http://127.0.0.1:3000/`.